PS-Wizard/School/HPC/Week4/workshop.md

-## Write a multithreaded C program to print out all the prime numbers between 1 to 10000.
-Use exactly 3 threads.
+### **Write a multithreaded C program to print out all the prime numbers between 1 to 10000.
+Use exactly 3 threads.**
+We:
+- Divide the number 10000 into 3 threads, with the first 2 taking (10000/3) and the last one taking the remaining threads
+- We create a range using that division, and each thread calls the `is_prime` function.
+- The `is_prime` function checks if a number is prime, returns `1` if true, else `0`
+    - If true, the thread that called the function `is_prime` prints the number

 ```c
 #include <stdio.h>